danmidwood/danmidwood.com/_posts/2014-06-21-freedom-death-angst.md

 * If I skip a day, it doesn't matter.
 * If I'm working (employed) I can ignore the above three rules.

-If I tire of the big task one day, I have a backlog of smaller tasks that I can pick from.
+After working on the single task through the day, if I need a break then I have a backlog of smaller tasks that I can pick from.
 Those are mostly "relaxing" work, reading, consuming rather than producing.

 ## Addendum